Subiaco Lacrosse Club

-The history of the Subiaco Lacrosse Club can be traced back to lacrosse players from the Eastern States – Fred Parsons (Adelaide) and Fred Wingrove(Melbourne) – who met in Perth in 1896 with the idea of forming a lacrosse association.
+The history of the Subiaco Lacrosse Club can be traced back to lacrosse players from the Eastern States – Fred Parsons and Fred Wingrove – who met in Perth in 1896 with the idea of forming a lacrosse association.
 In the first two years only social games where conducted and in 1898 four teams - Fremantle, Perth, Cottesloe and Mercantile – took to the field.
 WW1 disrupted the growth of lacrosse and it re-established itself during the 1920s and again the Fremantle players moved on to form other clubs including the Nedlands Lacrosse Club.
 A paper written by Reg Elliott records Hartley Angus as a former Fremantle player who reformed the East Fremantle club in 1927 and again Hartley Angus, with others, then went on to establish the Nedlands Lacrosse Club in 1930.

-This proved to be a false start, because interestingly, in 1929 a press article features the Swans team as playing “B” grade without any reference to Subiaco.
+The first time Subiaco Lacrosse appears in WALA files is a team photograph of the Subiaco Swans Lacrosse Club dated1928.
+This proved to be a false start because interestingly, in 1929 a press article features the Swans team as playing “B” grade without any reference to Subiaco.

 WALA Annual Reports in 1930 record 8 teams playing “A” grade with Nedlands Lacrosse Club finishing 2nd last on 2 points.